Construction of sequences with high nonlinear complexity from a generalization of the Hermitian function field: Introduction

-In the past years researchers have constructed various types of sequences and multi sequences from function fields with large linear complexity, see $\cite{X, XD, XKD}$ and \cite{XL}.
-In \cite{NX}, Niederreiter and Xing presented a type of complexity measure concerning to feedback shift registers with feedback functions of higher algebraic degree, the so-called \textit{nonlinear complexity}.
+In the past years various types of sequences with a large linear complexity have been constructed from function fields , see $\cite{ XKD}$ and \cite{XL}.
+In \cite{NX}, Niederreiter and Xing investigated the complexity measure of certain sequences related to feedback shift registers with feedback functions of higher algebraic degree, the so-called \textit{nonlinear complexity}.
 More precisely, for a non zero sequence $\mathbf{t}_n$ of length $n \geq 1$ over a finite field $\mathbb{F}_q$ and $k \in \mathbb{N}$, the nonlinear complexity $N^{(k)}(\mathbf{t}_n)$ is defined as the smallest $m \in \mathbb{N}$ for which there exists a polynomial $f \in \mathbb{F}_q[x_1, \ldots , x_m]$ of degree at most $k$ in each variable such that

 If we allow the total degree of the polynomial $f$ to be at most $k$ a similar nonlinear complexity $L^{(k)}(\mathbf{t}_n)$ can be found, see Definition $\ref{order nonlinear 2}$.